Skip to main content

 Add the Flash Visual Effect

-1. Go to Groups then click "+" icon to add new behavior group.
+1. Go to Groups then click the "+" icon to add a new behaviour group.

 Equip the Camera